Elektrobit/elos/src/libelos/index.rst

    -  Used to store logs (content of a log see SM_REQ001)
    -  Used to access logs (content of a log see SM_REQ001)

+The libelos by default doesn't log anything to stdout or stderr.
+Defining the environment variable `LIBELOS_LOG` with any value libelos will be verbose and print out errors, warnings etc.

 Design decision – Thread Safety
 -------------------------------